gridbugs/archipelago-notes/README.md

 application runs a server in the background that the SNES emulator connects to, and it should automatically open a text client window with a log message like "Attached to emunwa://127.0.0.1:48880".

+## Cheating

+It seems like it's possible to soft-lock all the games at once.
+To grant a player an item to unblock everyone, the text client has a `/items` command which lists all the items in a game.
+To get an item without picking it up in-game, run `!getitem "Item Name"` (yes some commands start with `!` and other commands start with `/`).
+If you don't use the right name you'll get a suggestion for a similarly named item.